dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

 * A deployed app frequently displays the reconnection UI due to ping timeouts caused by internal network latency or Internet latency, so you would like to increase the delay.
 * An app should report to users that the connection has dropped sooner, so you would like to shorten the delay.

 The reconnection UI is controlled directly by the Keep-Alive interval on the client.
-However, setting the Keep-Alive on the client must be performed in relation to other server and client settings.
-The complete configuration usually involves adjusting server and client timeouts as well.
+However, setting the Keep-Alive interval on the client must be performed in relation to other server and client timeout and handshake settings.
+The complete configuration usually involves adjusting several settings.

 As general recommendations for the guidance that follows:

 * The Keep-Alive interval should match between client and server configurations.
-* Timeouts should be at least double the value assigned to the Keep-Alive internal.
+* The <xref:Microsoft.AspNetCore.SignalR.HubOptions.ClientTimeoutInterval> should be at least double the value assigned to the Keep-Alive interval.

 ### Server configuration

-For the SignalR hub, set the <xref:Microsoft.AspNetCore.SignalR.HubOptions.ClientTimeoutInterval> (default: 30 seconds) and <xref:Microsoft.AspNetCore.SignalR.HubOptions.HandshakeTimeout> (default: 15 seconds).
+Set the following:

+* <xref:Microsoft.AspNetCore.SignalR.HubOptions.ClientTimeoutInterval> (default: 30 seconds): The time window clients have to send a message before the server closes the connection.
+* <xref:Microsoft.AspNetCore.SignalR.HubOptions.HandshakeTimeout> (default: 15 seconds): The interval used by the server to timeout incoming handshake requests by clients.
+* <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval> (default: 15 seconds): The interval used by the server to send keep alive pings to connected clients.
+Note that there is also a Keep-Alive interval setting on the client, which should match the server's value.

 The <xref:Microsoft.AspNetCore.SignalR.HubOptions.ClientTimeoutInterval> and <xref:Microsoft.AspNetCore.SignalR.HubOptions.HandshakeTimeout> can be increased and the <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval> can remain the same.
-The important consideration is that if you change the <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval>, make sure that the timeouts are at least double the value of the <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval> and that the Keep-Alive interval matches between server and client.
+The important consideration is that if you change the <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval>, make sure that the timeouts are at least double the value of the Keep-Alive interval and that the Keep-Alive interval matches between server and client.
 For more information, see the [Configure SignalR timeouts and Keep-Alive on the client](#configure-signalr-timeouts-and-keep-alive-on-the-client) section.

 In the following example:

 * The <xref:Microsoft.AspNetCore.SignalR.HubOptions.ClientTimeoutInterval> is increased to 60 seconds (default value: 30 seconds).
 * The <xref:Microsoft.AspNetCore.SignalR.HubOptions.HandshakeTimeout> is increased to 30 seconds (default value: 15 seconds).
-* The Keep-Alive interval isn't set and uses its default value of 15 seconds.
+* The <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval> isn't set and uses its default value of 15 seconds.

 **Blazor Web App** (.NET 8 or later) in the server project's `Program` file: